Pseudo-Simulation for Autonomous Driving: Pseudo-Simulation

 \section{Pseudo-Simulation}

-We now introduce the pseudo-simulation protocol for evaluating AV systems.
-Evaluation proceeds in two stages, as detailed in \secref{sec:method_1} and \secref{sec:method_2}, and illustrated in \figref{fig:teaser}.

-\boldparagraph{Task Description} We consider a fixed-horizon planning task where in both Stage 1 and Stage 2, an AV (also called planner/ego agent) generates a 4-second trajectory based on sensor inputs and a driving command~\cite{Dauner2024NEURIPS}.
+We consider a planning task where evaluation proceeds in two stages (\figref{fig:teaser}).
+In both stages, an AV (also called planner/ego agent) generates a 4-second trajectory based on sensor inputs and a driving command~\cite{Dauner2024NEURIPS}.
 The inputs include multi-view camera images and ego status features such as the velocity and motion history.
 The driving command specifies the intended maneuver in case of ambiguity, \eg, at intersections, and is provided as a discrete label: \textit{left}, \textit{straight}, or \textit{right}.
 The ego agent outputs a trajectory (\ie, a sequence of desired future waypoints) in its local coordinate frame.